awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 When you increase the target capacity, the Spot Fleet launches additional Spot Instances\.
 When you increase the On\-Demand portion, the Spot Fleet launches additional On\-Demand Instances\.

 When you increase the target capacity, the Spot Fleet launches the additional Spot Instances according to the allocation strategy for its Spot Fleet request\.
-If the allocation strategy is `lowestPrice`, the Spot Fleet launches the instances from the lowest\-priced Spot Instance pool in the Spot Fleet request\.
+If the allocation strategy is `lowestPrice`, the Spot Fleet launches the instances from the lowest\-priced Spot capacity pool in the Spot Fleet request\.
 If the allocation strategy is `diversified`, the Spot Fleet distributes the instances across the pools in the Spot Fleet request\.

 When you decrease the target capacity, the Spot Fleet cancels any open requests that exceed the new target capacity\.
 You can request that the Spot Fleet terminate Spot Instances until the size of the fleet reaches the new target capacity\.
 If the allocation strategy is `lowestPrice`, the Spot Fleet terminates the instances with the highest price per unit\.
 If the allocation strategy is `diversified`, the Spot Fleet terminates instances across the pools\.
 Alternatively, you can request that the Spot Fleet keep the fleet at its current size, but not replace any Spot Instances that are interrupted or that you terminate manually\.